 As in any organization, on occasion the need for disciplinary action occurs.
 A probationary system has been set up to minimize having the reputation of AMA-chartered organizations damaged.

-The AMA, clubs, promoters and members have put a great deal of effort into earning a reputation of honor and respect throughout the world.
+The AMA, clubs, promoters and members have put a great deal of effort into earning a reputation of honor and respect.
 Actions by the whole organization or individual members that reflect negatively on motorcycling can affect the AMA.
 Such activities can become the basis for a review of a charter and possible charter revocation.

 Also, infringements of charter requirements can also become the basis for probation or revocation.

-Review of a charter may be undertaken if complaints are received by the AMA headquarters.
+Review of a charter may be undertaken if written complaints are received by the AMA.
 On receiving such complaints, the organization may be placed on temporary probation pending review.
-In serious cases, a staff member can place an organization on probation or revoke a charter and/or send a report to the AMA Board of Directors, which may decide on extended probation or immediate revocation of a charter.
+In serious cases, a staff report will be delivered to the AMA Board of Directors, which may decide on extended probation or immediate revocation of a charter.
 The Directors may establish any terms of probation they consider appropriate.

 The following guidelines will be followed when review, probation, suspension or reinstatement of an AMA-chartered organization is considered:

 - The AMA may place an organization on temporary probation during a staff investigation.
 Temporary probation continues for at least three months, but not longer than a year without a recommendation to the AMA Board of Directors.